SergioAndres2023/API-Hairs/README.md

 > npm install

-3 - You should rename the "config-example.json" file to "config.json"

-> Then edit the "development" fields with your "name", "password", "db name" and "secret word".

-4 - Create Database

-> db = mongoose.connect('mongodb://localhost/hairsDB')

-5 - Database Migration

-> sequelize db:migrate

-6 - Running the Seeder

-> sequelize db:seed:all

-7 - The project is ready to start
+3 - The project is ready to start

 > npm start